MicrosoftDocs/azure-reference-other/studio-module-reference/group-categorical-values.md

 ## Module overview

-This article describes how to use the **Group Categorical Values** module in Azure Machine Learning Studio (classic), to create an in-place lookup table.
+This article describes how to use the **Group Categorical Values** module in Machine Learning Studio (classic), to create an in-place lookup table.

 The typical use for grouping categorical values is to merge multiple string values into a single new level.
 For example, you might assign individual postal codes in a region to a single regional code, or group multiple products under one category.